-Data Center migrations require extremely careful planning and execution.
+Data Center and Cloud migrations require meticulous planning and execution.
 They also carry significant business risk, as botched cutovers can results in runaway costs compensating customers for downtime, as well as unplanned spend on extra time in the original data center.

-Whether your goal is to migrate to a new hosting facility, to the public cloud, to a private cloud platform like OpenStack, or from one cloud vendor to another, you need to be able to answer questions such as:
+Keeping an accurate inventory of data center assets has challenged businesses of all sizes across all industries.
+Whether your goal is to migrate to a new hosting facility, to the public cloud, to a private cloud platform like OpenStack, or from one cloud vendor to another, you need to be able to answer important questions before you begin.

 - Where are my existing physical, virtual, and cloud devices?

 - What hardware and services support my key business applications?

 - What does the current Resource usage profile look like?

 - Which cloud vendors can host my target workloads at the best value?

 Common migration mistakes stem from overlooking application dependencies on on-premises data and IT services and network connectivity problems with virtual private network configurations, routing and remote network security policies..